 Every software development project is unique.
 That’s why software outsourcing companies offer several models that fit the needs of different projects.
-With extended staffing and dedicated team models, you can take advantage of the best technical skills in the IT industry.
+With extended staffing and dedicated team models, you can take advantage of the best technical skills of developers outsourcing from a dedicated team in the IT industry.
 The outsourcing team will work exclusively on your project, accumulating knowledge and experience in your field.
 They should be integrated with your internal team and become part of your company.
 That would be a perfect scenario.
-This way, you can build your development team according to your project needs and scale it up or down in the future depending on your business goals.
+This way, you can build your development team according to your project needs and scale it up or down in the future, depending on your business goals.

 If you have doubts or concerns about augmentation services, it is best to get a professional consultation.
 At IntelliSoft, you can get a free consultation from our experts.
 Describe your project, requirements, time & budget constraints, and expected level of flexibility, and our consultants will find the most convenient and profitable model for you.
 You can also check our cases to see what we have done for some of our clients.

 - How to Overcome Risks of Outsourcing?

 - Nearshoring vs. Offshoring vs. Onshoring: Any Difference for IT?